ans-group/docs.ukfast.co.uk/source/security/ddos/safedns-setup.md

 ## 1) Prepare your domain

-The first step to setting up DDoSX<sup>®</sup> is to preper your domain.
-Depending if you're going to use SafeDNS or an ANAME/ALIAS, we recoconed complted a few checks first to ensure that DDoSX<sup>®</sup> will work properly.
+The first step to setting up DDoSX<sup>®</sup> via SafeDNS is to preper and check your doman before enabling DDoSX<sup>®</sup> protection.

 ### SafeDNS:

-Before setting up a SafeDNS domain in, double check that your domain is setup correctly and working as expected Documentation onm how to setup SafeDNS can be found at :doc:`/Domains/safedns/index` should you assistance.
+Before setting up a SafeDNS domain in DDoSX<sup>®</sup>, double check that your domain is setup correctly and working as expected through SafeDNS.
+Documentation on how to setup SafeDNS can be found at :doc:`/Domains/safedns/index` should you assistance.

 You must move all records associated with the domains (including sub-domains) you wish to protect, including SMTP, MX, mail etc to SafeDNS.